 As readers of my blog know, I will only promote products and/or services that I myself use or invest in.
 I wanted to provide an update to the cloud mining contracts that I recently purchased.
 Cloud mining works differently than traditional mining in that you do not purchase any hardware to do the mining for you.
 This means you do not incur large electricity costs associated with owning your own machine.
 It is all done by others and you are simply buying into a pool.
-When I started them on May 23rd I wasn’t really too sure what to expect.
+When I started them in May 2017 I wasn’t really too sure what to expect.

-Since two weeks have passed I figured I have a good amount of data and info to provide a solid report, I wanted to provide some feedback based on my personal experience.
+Now that I have a good amount of data and info to provide a solid report, I wanted to provide some feedback based on my personal experience.
 The first contract I started was with Hashing24.
 They only offer Bitcoin mining.
 The way it works with them is you buy whatever hashing power you want (for more on that see my post “mining“).
 They have plans that are as low as 100 GH/s (that’s a very low computing power) and cost as little as $18.
 Because they offer indefinite contracts, you pay a small daily maintenance fee of $.033 per 100 GH/s.

 The upside to Hashing24’s model is that once you pay your upfront amount you can theoretically collect daily payments forever.
 In that manner it is similar to buying an immediate annuity.

 In the interest of full disclosure I purchased 4500 GH/s ($800).
 After the daily fees are subtracted I earn about .0018 BTC per day.
-Depending on the value of Bitcoin, I make around $7 per day.
-If we extrapolate that out it would be about $210 per month with a break even point of just over four months.
+Depending on the value of Bitcoin, I make around $8 per day.
+If we extrapolate that out it would be about $240 per month with a break even point of less than four months.
 That’s not too bad an investment because everything after month four would be pure profit.
 One thing to also keep in mind is that the mining difficulty will increase in the future which will eat into your profits.